TongXin-CASIA/Excepted_Affine/README.md

 https://github.com/TongXin-CASIA/Damaged_Section

 ### Label the defect
-You can choose to label folds or tears manually, or use the following tools to label automatically.
+You can choose to label folds or cracks manually, or use the following tools to label automatically.

 https://github.com/jabae/detectEM